Leave a Comment:

 As Rep. Louis McFadden, a democrat and chairman of the House of Banking and Currency Committee explained it twenty years after the fact:

-Once Wilson was elected- Morgan, Warburg, Baruch and other bankers hatched a new plan, which Warburg named the Federal Reserve System.
+Once Wilson was elected- Morgan, Warburg, Baruch and other bankers hatched a new plan.
+They would rename the plan, inspired by Warburg’s suggestion, the Federal Reserve System.

-However, the Democrats were so convincing in denial of the similarities of the bill that Warburg (the architect of both bills) had to step in and reassure his paid friends in Congress that the two bills were in fact identical:
+The Democrats were so convincing in their denial of the similarities of the bill that Warburg (the architect of both bills) had to step in and reassure his paid friends in Congress that the two bills were in fact identical: